gustavonp/roo-recipes/content/recipes/pot-pasta.md

 1. In a skillet, heat 1 tablespoon of olive oil over medium-high heat.

-2. Add the italian sausages.
-Mash-up until every piece is brown on the outside and slightly pink on the inside.
+2. Add the Italian sausages.
+Mash up until every piece is brown on the outside and slightly pink on the inside.

-3. Remove the sausage from the pan and let it drain on a paper towel-lined plate.
+3. Remove the sausage from the pan and drain it on a paper towel-lined plate.

 4. Using the leftover sausage fat, sauté the onions until softened and the edges begin to turn translucent.

-5. Add the garlic cloves, red pepper flakes and toast together for 30 seconds or until fragrant.
+5. Add the garlic cloves and red pepper flakes.
+Toasting together for 30 seconds or until fragrant.

 6. Pour the [crushed tomatoes](## "You can add a can of tomato paste if you want a thicker sauce") into the pot with a cup of hot water.

 7. Bring to a simmer and add the broken lasagna noodles.
 Fold the noodle pieces into the tomato sauce until every piece gets coated.

 8. Once it's back up to a simmer with the lid on, reduce the heat to medium-low.

 9. Slowly cook the pasta for 20 minutes or until the noodles are fully cooked.
-Stir every five minutes to make sure the noodles won't stick to the pan or each other.
+Stir every five minutes to ensure the noodles won't stick to the pan or each other.

 10. Once the noodles are cooked, add the parmesan cheese and mozzarella.
 Stir so that the cheese is evenly distributed.